| Site Type: Long Term/National Priorities List (NPL) |

 |Sitewide Groundwater, Surface Water and Sediment ||In order to address risk from potential exposure to groundwater, surface water and sediments at Iron Horse Park, EPA gathered additional data from these media during 2004, 2005 and 2006.
 This data is being utilized to update the risk assessment and RI, and to aid in the development of the Feasibility Study.
 A ROD is planned to address site groundwater, surface water and sediment.
 EPA released its proposed Operable Unit 4 cleanup plan in October 2010 for public comment.
 The ROD for Operable Unit 4 was signed in July 2011.
 See "Current Site Status" below for additional information. |

-The remedy at OU-1 is expected to be protective of human health and the environment.
+The remedy at OU-1 is protective of human health and the environment.

 The remedy at OU-2 is expected to be protective of human health and the environment upon completion, and in the interim, exposure pathways that could result in unacceptable risks are being controlled.

 The remedy at OU-3 is expected to be protective upon completion.
 As noted elsewhere, design of the OU-3 remedy began in the spring of 2008.

 The remedy at OU-4 has not yet been implemented